cucapra/pollen/README.md

 Installing odgi via `bioconda` seems to be the most straightforward option.
 If you instead compile odgi from its source, you will need to [edit your python path](https://odgi.readthedocs.io/en/latest/rst/binding/usage.html) to use the python bindings.

 To verify that the python bindings are working, open up a python shell and try `import odgi`.
-If this doesn't work, you can also download the `.so` files from [bioconda](https://anaconda.org/bioconda/odgi/files) for the version of python you are running and add them to your `PYTHONPATH`.
-For example, if `python --version` is 3.7, fetch `odgi...py37....tar.bz2`.
-Then, after unzipping the `.tar.bz2` file, the `.so` files would be located in `lib/python3.7/site-packages`, so you could run `export PYTHONPATH=$PYTHONPATH:$(pwd)/lib/python3.7/site-packages` to add this to your python path.
+If this doesn't work, you can also download the `.so` file from [bioconda][]:
+1. Check your python version with `python --version`.
+We use python 3.9 for the rest of this example.
+2. Run `mkdir odgi-py; cd odgi-py`.
+3. Download the appropriate tarball from [bioconda][].
+4. Untar it, and run `ls lib/python3.9/site-packages/` to ensure that `odgi.cpython*.so` is there.
+If it is elsewhere, make note of the location and substitute in the next step.
+5. Add this to your `PYTHONPATH` with `export PYTHONPATH=...odgi-py/lib/python3.9/site-packages/`.
+6. Preload `jemalloc`: explore under `/usr/lib/x86_64-linux-gnu/` to ensure that `libjemalloc.so.2` is there.
+If it is not, search under `/lib/x86_64-linux-gnu/` and substitute in the next step.
+7. Run `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libjemalloc.so.2`.
+8. Run `python` and then `import odgi`.

 ### Generating an Accelerator